Skip to content

 Fanatic Materialist with Technocracy civic makes scientists into leaders and gives research alternatives from scientists' expertise.
 You'll out-tech everyone by mid-game, unlocking battleships and megastructures while others still have cruisers.
 Tech superiority translates into fleet quality over quantity.

-Best with: Research Labs on every planet, Science Nexus megastructure, Research Agreements Stat focus: Research output, scientist level, research agreement count
+Best with: Research Labs on every planet, Science Nexus megastructure, Research Agreements — see our builds guide for full setup.
+Stat focus: Research output, scientist level, research agreement count

 Federation Builder (A-Tier)